2022 Green Party of England and Wales deputy leadership election

 The 2022 Green Party of England and Wales Party deputy leadership election throughout the summer of 2022 to determine the next deputy leader of the Green Party of England and Wales.
 Zack Polanski won the election received over 50% of the final vote.

 Background

 On 5 March 2022, the party's then deputy leader, Amelia Womack, announced she would not be seeking re-elected in the party's 2022 deputy leadership election.
 She had been the party's deputy leader for eight years, having first been elected to the role in 2014, and subsequently re-elected three times since (in 2016, 2018 and 2020).

-The first to announce their candidacy was London Assembly member Zack Polanski, followed by Tryone Scott and former Deputy leader Shahrar Ali.
+The first to announce their candidacy was London Assembly member Zack Polanski, followed by Tyrone Scott, who announced his candidacy during Glastonbury Festival, and former Deputy leader Shahrar Ali.
 Nick Humberstone was the final to announce his campaign.
 Transgender activist and former party chairwoman Kathryn Bristow considered a run but ultimately decided against it citing health and transphobia within the Green Party.

 In an interview with Bright Green, Humberstone stated that if elected he would have a "bold" and "ambitious" leadership style.